carpentries-incubator/byte-sized-rse-testing/README.md

 ### Questions

-- What are the benefits of collaborative code development?
-- How can collaborating improve the quality and effectiveness of your code?
+- What is a unit test, and why is it important for improving the reliability and reproducibility of research code?
-- What practices and tools support effective collaboration?
-- Why should collaborative tools and workflows be adopted early in a project?
+- How can we identify which parts of code should be tested?
+- How do we write and run a simple unit test for a given function?
+- How can we test that code handles errors or invalid inputs correctly?
+- What makes a good, maintainable unit test?

 ### Learning Objectives

 At the end of this lesson, learners should be able to:

-- Identify benefits of coding with others, including improved code quality and shared ownership.
+- Describe what unit testing is and explain why it matters for software quality.
+- Examine example code and identify where and how unit tests could be applied.
+- Write a simple unit test for a function and integrate it into their project.
-- Recognise common collaborative practices such as code review, pair programming, and version control.
+- Recognise common error/exception conditions in code and write tests that handle/expect such errors.
-- Understand how early adoption of collaborative tools helps prepare for scaling up development.
-- Apply the practical collaborative strategy *code review* in a software project.
+- Evaluate a test suite in terms of coverage.